Architecture¶

 # y: 2

-class as it means we can expose the full
+This is really useful for the Table class as it means we can expose the full

-feature set of the underling Query
+feature set of the underlying Query and Form classes by just

 dispatching keyword arguments downstream.
 It also enables us to bundle